SoftwareAG/oee-simulators/event-based-simulators/simulators.md

 ## Supported Simulators

 ### Normal #1
 - **Availability**: the simulator produces an “Availability” event which has a field “status” that is either “up” or “down”.
-The calculation is a machine status event checking that the value is “up”.
+The calculation checks if the value of this field is “up”.
 This event is produced 5-10 times per hour with 90% being “up”.
 - **Performance**: the simulator produces an event “Piece_Produced”.
 The calculation counts these.
 The event is produced about 25 times per hour.
-- **Quality**: the simulator produces an “Piece_Ok” event.
+- **Quality**: the simulator produces a “Piece_Ok” event.
 The calculation counts these.
 The event is produced about 20 times per hour.
-Those events follow a few seconds after a corresponding “Piece_Produced” event.
+Those events follow a few seconds after a corresponding “Piece_Produced” event (both events have the same timestamp).
 Some “Piece_Produced” events are not followed by a “Piece_Ok” event (to simulate a piece with bad quality).

-**Normal #2 (Intervals: 1min, 10min)**
+### Normal #2
-Availability: the simulator produces an “Availability” event which has a field “status” that is either “up” or “down”.
-The calculation is a machine status event  checking that the value is “up”.
+- **Availability**: the simulator produces an “Availability” event which has a field “status” that is either “up” or “down”.
+The calculation checks if the value of this field is “up”.
 This event is produced 5-10 times per hour with 90% being “up”.
-Performance: the simulator produces an event “Pieces_Produced”.
-They contain a field named “count” with values ranging from 0-10.
-The calculation adds the counts from the fields.
+- **Performance**: the simulator produces an event “Pieces_Produced”.
+It contains a field named “count” with values ranging from 0-10.
+The calculation sums up the values of this field.
 The event is produced 6 times per hour (every 10 min).
-Quality: the simulator produces an event “Piece_Ok”.
+- **Quality**: the simulator produces a “Piece_Ok” event.
 The calculation counts these.
 The event is produced about 20 times per hour.
-The should follow a few seconds after a corresponding “Piece_Produced” event.
-Some “Piece_Produced” events are not followed by a “Piece_Ok” event.
+Those events follow a few seconds after a corresponding “Piece_Produced” event (both events have the same timestamp).
+Some “Piece_Produced” events are not followed by a “Piece_Ok” event (to simulate a piece with bad quality).

-**Normal #3 (Intervals: 1min, 10min)**
+### Normal #3
-Availability: the simulator produces an “Availability” event which has a field “status” that is either “up” or “down”.
-The calculation is a machine status event checking that the value is “up”.
+- **Availability**: the simulator produces an “Availability” event which has a field “status” that is either “up” or “down”.
+The calculation checks if the value of this field is “up”.
 This event is produced 5-10 times per hour with 90% being “up”.
-Performance: the simulator produces an event “Pieces_Produced”.
-They contain a field named “count” with values ranging from 0-10.
-The calculation adds the counts from the fields.
+- **Performance**: the simulator produces an event “Pieces_Produced”.
+It contains a field named “count” with values ranging from 0-10.
+The calculation sums up the values of this field.
 The event is produced 6 times per hour (every 10 min).
-Quality: the simulator produces an event “Piece_Quality”.
+- **Quality**: the simulator produces an event “Piece_Quality”.
 These have a field “status” that is either “ok” or “nok”.
 The calculation is a quality status event checking that the value is “ok”.
 There is 2-3 of these with 90% of the time being in state “ok”.

-**Normal with Short Shutdowns (Intervals: 1min, 10min)** Short Shutdowns: is enabled and set to 2 minutes.
+### Normal with Short Shutdowns
+- **Short Shutdowns**: is enabled and set to 2 minutes.
-Availability: the simulator produces an “Availability” event which has a field “status” that is either “up” or “down”.
-The calculation is a machine status event checking that the value is “up”.
+- **Availability**: the simulator produces an “Availability” event which has a field “status” that is either “up” or “down”.
+The calculation checks if the value of this field is “up”.
 This event is produced 5-10 times per hour with 90% being “up”.
 There is a few short shutdowns with the machine being in “down” less than 2 minutes.
-Performance: the simulator produces an event “Piece_Produced”.
+- **Performance**: the simulator produces an event “Piece_Produced”.
 The calculation counts these.
 The event is produced about 25 times per hour.
-Quality:  the simulator produces an event “Piece_Ok”.
+- **Quality**: the simulator produces a “Piece_Ok” event.
 The calculation counts these.
 The event is produced about 20 times per hour.
-The should follow a few seconds after a corresponding “Piece_Produced” event.
-Some “Piece_Produced” events are not followed by a “Piece_Ok” event.
+Those events follow a few seconds after a corresponding “Piece_Produced” event (both events have the same timestamp).
+Some “Piece_Produced” events are not followed by a “Piece_Ok” event (to simulate a piece with bad quality).

-**Slow Producer (Intervals: 10min, 1h, 4h, 8h)**
+### Slow Producer
-Availability: the simulator produces an “Availability” event which has a field “status” that is either “up” or “down”.
-The calculation is a machine status event checking that the value is “up”.
+- **Availability**: the simulator produces an “Availability” event which has a field “status” that is either “up” or “down”.
+The calculation checks if the value of this field is “up”.
 This event is produced 5-10 times per hour with 90% being “up”.
-Performance: the simulator produces an event “Piece_Produced”.
+- **Performance**: the simulator produces an event “Piece_Produced”.
 The calculation counts these.
-The event is produced about every 4h
+The event is produced about every 4h.
-Quality:  the simulator produces an event “Piece_Ok”.
+- **Quality**:  the simulator produces an event “Piece_Ok”.
 The calculation counts these.
-The event is produced shortly after the “Piece_Produced” event.
-There should always be one, leading to a quality of 100%.
+The event is produced shortly after the “Piece_Produced” event (both events have the same timestamp).
+There is always one “Piece_Produced” for a “Piece_Ok” event, which results in a quality of 100%.

-**High Frequency Availability (Intervals: 1min, 10min)**
+### High Frequency Availability
-Availability: the simulator produces an “Availability” event which has a field “status” that is either “up” or “down”.
-The calculation is a machine status event checking that the value is “up”.
+- **Availability**: the simulator produces an “Availability” event which has a field “status” that is either “up” or “down”.
+The calculation checks if the value of this field is “up”.
 This event is produced every 10s.
-Most of the time the status should not change and it is 90% up.
+Most of the time the status does not change and it is 90% up.
-Performance: the simulator produces an event “Piece_Produced”.
+- **Performance**: the simulator produces an event “Piece_Produced”.
 The calculation counts these.
 The event is produced about 25 times per hour.
-Quality:  the simulator produces an event “Piece_Ok”.
+- **Quality**: the simulator produces a “Piece_Ok” event.
 The calculation counts these.
 The event is produced about 20 times per hour.
-The should follow a few seconds after a corresponding “Piece_Produced” event.
-Some “Piece_Produced” events are not followed by a “Piece_Ok” event.
+Those events follow a few seconds after a corresponding “Piece_Produced” event (both events have the same timestamp).
+Some “Piece_Produced” events are not followed by a “Piece_Ok” event (to simulate a piece with bad quality).

-**Slow Producer + High Frequency Availability (Intervals: 10min, 1h, 4h, 8h)**
+### Slow Producer + High Frequency Availability
-Availability: the simulator produces an “Availability” event which has a field “status” that is either “up” or “down”.
-The calculation is a machine status event checking that the value is “up”.
+- **Availability**: the simulator produces an “Availability” event which has a field “status” that is either “up” or “down”.
+The calculation checks if the value of this field is “up”.
 This event is produced every 10s.
-Most of the time the status should not change and it is 90% up.
+Most of the time the status does not change and it is 90% up.
-Performance: the simulator produces an event “Piece_Produced”.
+- **Performance**: the simulator produces an event “Piece_Produced”.
 The calculation counts these.
-The event is produced about every 4h
+The event is produced about every 4h.
-Quality:  the simulator produces an event “Piece_Ok”.
+- **Quality**:  the simulator produces an event “Piece_Ok”.
 The calculation counts these.
-The event is produced shortly after the “Piece_Produced” event.
-There should always be one, leading to a quality of 100%.
+The event is produced shortly after the “Piece_Produced” event (both events have the same timestamp).
+There is always one “Piece_Produced” for a “Piece_Ok” event, which results in a quality of 100%.

 ### Ideal Producer
+- **Availability**: TODO
+- **Performance**: TODO
-TODO
+- **Quality**:  TODO

 ## Profile settings for simulators